Skip to content

 cd swmmanywhere

-We use pip-tools to ensure consistency in the development process, ensuring all people contributing to SWMManywhere uses the same versions for all the dependencies, which minimiese the conflicts.
-To install the development dependencies and then SWMManywhere in development mode run:
+We use pip-tools to ensure consistency in the development process, ensuring all people contributing to SWMManywhere use the same versions for all the dependencies, which minimises the conflicts.
+To install the development dependencies and then SWMManywhere in development mode, run:

 Quality assurance and linting